spiral/docs/docs/en/advanced/scheduler.md

 ## Usage

-To use the Scheduler package in your Spiral framework project, you can create a new bootloader called `SchedulerBootloader` in your application.
+To use the Scheduler package in your project, you can create a new `SchedulerBootloader` bootloader.

 > **Warning**
 > Don't forget to register `SchedulerBootloader` in your application!